TopGun666/TOEFL-Essays/README.md

 [2019-03-06](10.md)  10.
 Do you agree or disagree with the following statement?
 As modern life becomes more complex, it is essential for young people to have the ability to plan and organize.

-[2019-03-06](11.md)  11.
+[2019-03-07](11.md)  11.
 Do you agree or disagree withe the following  statement?
 People often buy products not because they really need them but because others have them.

+[2019-03-08](12.md)  12.
+Which factor influences you the most when it comes to a major purchase?
+1) recommendations from your friends or colleagues; 2) information from media; 3) salesman in the market.